hololinked-dev/docs/docs/introduction/contributing.md

 Currently ruff, bandit and gitleaks are configured to run as pre-commit hooks.

-To skip pre-commit hooks use:
+Precommit hooks are optional.
+To skip them, use:

 ```bash
 git commit --no-verify -m "Your commit message"